ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ21 - Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case: see {{ssec-join-resp}}, {{ssec-join-resp-processing}} and {{sec-gm-pub-key}}.

-* REQ22 - Specify the communication protocol that the members of the group must use: CoAP {{RFC7252}}, possibly over IP multicast {{I-D.ietf-core-groupcomm-bis}}.
+* REQ22 - Specify the communication protocol that the members of the group must use: CoAP {{RFC7252}}, also for group communication {{I-D.ietf-core-groupcomm-bis}}.

 * REQ23 - Specify the security protocols that the group members must use to protect their communication: Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.